BeSpunky/angular-google-maps/wiki/Programmatic-Control.md

 <button (click)="yourMapVariable.wrapper.fitBounds(...)"/>
 ```

-> Other components and directives in the library normally use a camelCamel case name to export their api (e.g. `marker`, `polygon`, `dataLayer`...).
+> Other components and directives in the library normally use a camelCase name to export their api (e.g. `marker`, `polygon`, `dataLayer`...).
 See the docs relevant to the component for the exported name.

 [Live demo](https://bs-angular-ggl-maps-demo.web.app/Programmatic%20Control/Wrappers%20Directly%20In%20Template)